kubbi Documentation

 Key behaviours

-- ·Encrypted at rest — payloads are encrypted with AES-256-GCM before storage.
+Payloads are encrypted with AES-256-GCM before storage.
 The database never holds plaintext.

-max_retrievals: 1and the payload is wiped the moment it is claimed. - ·No consumer auth — the consumer only needs the claim URL.
+The consumer only needs the claim URL.
 No API key, no account.

 Producers and consumers

 kubbi has two roles.
-Either role can be filled by any kind of actor — a human, an AI agent, a script, or a service.
+Either role can be filled by any kind of actor: a human, an AI agent, a script, or a service.

 | Role | Auth | What they do |